Prerequisites

 as the command - Save your changes and redeploy

-Note: If you’re using a dedicated worker cluster, please repeat the same steps for the worker cluster so that it also runs the agent.
+Note: If you’re using a dedicated worker cluster, please repeat the same

 Visual Guide